SyncSphere7/AfriNova-App/README.md

 ## 🌍 About AfriNova

 **AfriNova** is an AI-powered platform that transforms simple text descriptions into complete, production-ready web applications.
-Built for developers, entrepreneurs, and businesses across Africa and beyond, AfriNova democratizes software development by making it accessible, affordable, and fast.
+A product of **[SyncSphere LLC](https://www.syncsphereofficial.com/)** (USA), AfriNova was specifically designed to empower developers, entrepreneurs, and businesses across Africa by eliminating geographical limitations, infrastructure barriers, and traditional software development challenges.

-**Our Mission**: Empower 1 million developers and entrepreneurs across Africa to build world-class applications without traditional barriers.
+**Our Mission**: Empower 1 million developers and entrepreneurs across Africa to build world-class applications without traditional barriers—backed by US-based innovation and support.

 ---